lapot2/Raccoon-Flash-Explorer-Demo/README.md

 **********     DISCLAIMER     **********

-THIS SOFTWARE AND HARDWARE ARE PROVIDED FOR INFORMATIONAL PURPOSES ONLY!
+THIS SOFTWARE AND HARDWARE ARE POSTED FOR EDUCATIONAL PURPOSES ONLY!

-THE USE OF THIS SOFTWARE AND HARDWARE WITHOUT THE RELEVANT KNOWLEDGE, WITHOUT THE RELEVANT EXPERIENCE, OR FOR ANY PURPOSES OTHER THAN INFORMATIONAL - IS PROHIBITED!
+USE OF THIS SOFTWARE AND HARDWARE WITHOUT THE RELEVANT KNOWLEDGE, WITHOUT THE RELEVANT EXPERIENCE, OR FOR ANY PURPOSES OTHER THAN EDUCATIONAL - IS PROHIBITED!

-BY USING THIS SOFTWARE AND HARDWARE YOU AUTOMATICALLY AGREE THAT YOU ARE SOLELY RESPONSIBLE FOR DAMAGED EQUIPMENT, FOR ILLEGAL, UNLAWFUL USE, AND FOR ANY OTHER CONSEQUENCES!
+BY USING THIS SOFTWARE AND HARDWARE YOU AUTOMATICALLY AGREE THAT YOU ARE SOLELY RESPONSIBLE FOR DAMAGED EQUIPMENT, FOR ILLEGAL, UNLAWFUL USE, AND FOR ANY OTHER CONSEQUENCES RELATED TO ITS USE!